liferay/liferay-docs/develop/commerce/articles/50-checkout/30-commerce-shipping-engine.markdown

 method.

-The `getCommerceShippingOptionLabel` method returns a localized value for the shipping method's name, and is called when during the checkout process when a buyer is prompted to select a shipping option.
+The `getCommerceShippingOptionLabel` method returns a localized value for the shipping method's name, and is called during the checkout process when a buyer is prompted to select a shipping option.

     @Override